mathmusicoverlord/orthrus/docsrc/rst/add_new_attributes_using_queries.rst

     2D MDS embedding of GSE730732 dataset for controls and shedders (hr 1-8)

-Remember that the new attribute is available only in this particular :py:class:`DataSet <datasci.core.dataset.DataSet>` object, and has not yet been stored on disk.
-To make these changes permanent store this :py:class:`DataSet <datasci.core.dataset.DataSet>` object on disk by calling  :py:meth:`save <datasci.core.dataset.DataSet.save>` method.
+Remember that the new attribute is available only in this particular :py:class:`DataSet <orthrus.core.dataset.DataSet>` object, and has not yet been stored on disk.
+To make these changes permanent store this :py:class:`DataSet <orthrus.core.dataset.DataSet>` object on disk by calling  :py:meth:`save <orthrus.core.dataset.DataSet.save>` method.